Attachment of Benefits or Deduction of Benefits

 - rent arrears

-You’ll need to show the DWP that you don’t have enough to live on – this is called financial hardship.
+You’ll need to show the DWP that you don’t have enough to live on – financial hardship.
 You’ll need to give them a financial statement showing your income and what you spend your money on.
-You’ll also need to show you can’t meet your basic living costs with the current rate of deduction.
+You’ll also need to show you can’t meet your basic living costs with the current deduction rate.
 You can send this information through your online journal or in a letter if you don’t have an online account & this can sometimes reduce the attachment of benefits.

-If you think your attachment of benefits is wrong:
+If you think your attachment to benefits is wrong: